ArthurTheDigital/ATD_GameLib/README.md

 * C++11 (main)
 * GLSL v1.3.0 (shaders)
 * GNU Make (build scripts)
+* Bash (build scripts)

 ## Code style
-1. Constants (in enums too!) in CAPS, variables in camelCase, functions, classes and methods in PascalCase, in order to avoid naming conflicts with third-party libs use `_` prefix.
+1. Constants (in enums too!) in CAPS, variables, functions and methods in camelCase, classes in PascalCase, in order to avoid naming conflicts with third-party libs use `M_`, `m` or `M` prefix respectively.
+Static functions and variables in camelCase with `_` prefix.
 2. Private fields shall have `m_` prefix.
 3. If constructor/setter parameter name conflict with field name, use `n_` prefix for that parameter (standing for 'new').
 4. For parameters of type `void *`, `const void *`, that are about to be casted to a valid pointer of certain type, use prefix `r_` (standing for 'raw').
 Often used in callbacks.
+5. Trivial getters, that return valueName by constant link shall be inlined and named `valueName()`.
+If getter is non-trivial, e.g. requires significant calculations and thus cannot be inlined, it should be named `getValueName()`.
+It makes easier to see, how optimal the code is.
+Getters, that usually just return cached value, but also may calculate the value if the cache is dirty, shall follow the first name pattern (`valueName`).
+All setters are to be named `setValueName(...)`.
+6. Methods that return a modified version of the object itself shall not follow the getter naming, even if not inlined and require computation.
-5. No macro definitions in header files.
+7. No macro definitions in header files.
 For constant values use `static const` instead, they are way better, because they are namespaced.
-The exceprions are `Core/Debug.hpp` and `Graphics/GlCheck.hpp`.
+The exceptions are `Core/Debug.hpp` and `Graphics/GlCheck.hpp`.
-6. Time constants/parameters/variables must be named with time type at the end (hours(h), minutes(m), seconds(s) or milliseconds(ms)), e.g
+8. Time constants/parameters/variables must be named with time type at the end (hours(h), minutes(m), seconds(s) or milliseconds(ms)), e.g
 `WAIT_INTERVAL_H`, `sleepTimeMs`, etc..
-7. Same as for angles.
+9. Same as for angles.
 In this library there are three types of them: degrees(deg), radians(rad) and fraction-of-circle(frc).
 Fraction-of-circle is more preferrable, because it is more convenient for game logic.
-8. Unconditional loops are done with `while (1) { ... }`.
+10. Unconditional loops are done with `while (1) { ... }`.
-9. Doxygen commands start with at-sign (@).
+11. Doxygen commands start with at-sign (@).

 ## Modules
 The structure of the library shall be modular.
 Module dependencies are